Kantha07-star/aiweb_scraping/README.md

-FastAPI AI Website Business Intelligence API
+FastAPI AI AGENT FOR WEBSITE SCRAPING

 Overview:
 This FastAPI application scrapes and analyzes website homepage content to extract business-related information using Google's Gemini AI or a rule-based fallback system.